-With so many dress shoes on the market, we scoured the internet to find the best of the best and interviewed expert Enrico Cuini.
+With so many men's dress shoes on the market, we scoured the internet to find the best of the best and interviewed expert Enrico Cuini for his insight.
 From luxury to casual, we’re sharing our top picks.

-Read on to find the best dress shoe brands available now.
+Read on to find the best men's dress shoe brands available now.

 Ted Baker London

-Ted Baker is a brand we love for comfortable wedding day attire.
+Ted Baker is a brand we love for comfortable special occasion attire.
 Their dapper Brogue designs come in a myriad of styles, including several sneaker designs for a dressed-down take on men’s dress shoes.
-Perfect for the casual groom or wedding guest, these designer shoes are made to last on the dance floor and for years to come.
+Perfect for the casual groom or wedding guest, these designer shoes are made to hit the dance floor time and time again.

-If comfort is at the top of your must list for men’s dress shoes, Cole Haan is always an excellent choice.
+If comfort is at the top of your must list for men’s dress shoes, Cole Haan always delivers.
 Known for putting a comfortable, supportive twist on classic designs (without sacrificing style), Cole Haan shoes are some of the most comfortable dress shoes on the market.
-From classic cap-toe oxfords to stylish sneaker-inspired dress shoes, the brand blends comfort technology and traditional design for long-wear.
+From classic cap-toe oxfords to stylish sneaker-inspired dress shoes, the brand blends comfort technology and traditional design for a lifetime of wear.

 What to Look for When Shopping for Dress Shoes

-The way shoes look is important but, according to Enrico Cuini, a Luxury Shoe Designer and Co-Founder of Enrico Cuini, comfort is key.
+The way shoes look is important but, according to luxury shoe designer Enrico Cuini, comfort is key.
 “We have all been to a wedding, or even been in one, where our feet are destroyed afterward,” he says.
-“I think the world is learning its lesson and people are shifting to wearing shoes that are comfortable, they can wear more than once, and fit their personal style,” he adds.
-Before they make their dancefloor appearance, ensure your shoes fit comfortably before making a dance-floor appearance.
+“I think the world is learning its lesson and people are shifting to wearing shoes that are comfortable, they can wear more than once, and fit their personal style.”
+So, ensure your shoes fit comfortably before making a dance-floor appearance.

 An important thing to consider when shopping for dress shoes is where you will wear them and what the event’s dress code is.
-If it is a black-tie wedding, tuxedo shoes might be the better option.
-And, if you’re attending a destination wedding, formal shoes might not even be required.
+If it's a black-tie wedding, tuxedo shoes might be the better option.
+If you’re attending a destination wedding, formal shoes might not even be required.
 “Many weddings or black-tie events are destinations so, while they may be formally dressed, we also need to address their need for warmer weather shoes like sandals,” says Cuini.
-“For destination weddings, the so-called traditional formal shoe is very different and an open toe and sandal is more appropriate,” he adds.
+“For destination weddings, the so-called traditional formal shoe is very different and an open toe and sandal is more appropriate."

 “A dress shoe is any shoe that is not a sneaker, boot, or a type of footwear that exposes your feet such as a sandal,” says Cuini.
-On the technical side, Cuini says these shoes typically consist of four parts: The toe, vamp, facing, and quarter.
+On the technical side, these shoes typically consist of four parts: the toe, vamp, facing, and quarter.
 “It’s the placement and construction of these four pieces that determine the uniqueness of a dress shoe,” he explains.

-According to Cuini, black-tie wedding attire is going through an update as more people choose comfortability over a traditional dress shoe.
-That being said, if the dress code is more in line with the classic black tie look, Cuini recommends an oxford or loafer as a safe bet.
+According to Cuini, black-tie wedding attire is going through an update as more people choose comfort over traditional aesthetics.
+However, if the dress code calls for the classic black-tie look, Cuini recommends an oxford or loafer as a safe bet.
 “These can be brown or black, but it depends on what color tuxedo you are wearing,” he notes, adding that brown shoes tend to be slightly more casual.
-In addition to shoe style, Cuini says to make sure shoes are “nicely polished” before the big day.
+In addition to style, Cuini says to make sure shoes are “nicely polished” before the big day.

 Why Trust Brides